 We have a number of lawful reasons that we can use to process your personal information.

-These include processing personal information where we have a legitimate interest to do so, where it is necessary to fulfil a contract, or where we are required to as a legal obligation.
+These include processing personal information where we have a legitimate interest to do so, where it is necessary to fulfill a contract, or where we are required to as a legal obligation.

 Broadly speaking, legitimate interests means that we can process your personal information if: